-Now there's the merc/murderer/Psycho for Hire Bullseye.
+- Now there's the merc/murderer/Psycho for Hire Bullseye.
 His cotume has a bullseye on his forehead. why?
 Becuase he also has one carved there.
 He has a target on his head out of costume (subverted when he spent a year and a half real-time dressed as Hawkeye).

-In Ultimate X-Men series two, calling them "Nimrod" sentinels.
+- In Ultimate X-Men series two, calling them "Nimrod" sentinels.
 Nimrod is Hebrew for rebel.
 Seriously, it's like Ult-Obama and minions (anybody who sends WM Ds after kids is NOT a hero) were just asking for a Sentinel rebellion.
 For the record, they're named after Biblical Nimrod (Genesis 10:8-9, described as a "mighty hunter before the Lord), who may be by some, including myself, conflated with the king who supervised the construction of the Tower of Babel.
 Nimrods are indeed "mighty hunters" of mutants, especially innocent children, but they are especially prone to rebel.
 Any use of Sentinels appears to be a bit of Tempting Fate, considering how often they rebel against their creators across the various X-Men media.
 The one exception that comes to mind would be at the end of X-Men Evolution, when Apocalypse was trying to turn the world into mutants by means of radiation from satellites.
-SHIELD in that show using specially reprogrammed Sentinels to try to destroy the satellites before they could fully activate/charge/whatever was a good move, and justifiable considering that hundreds of millions of people all around the world (if not a billion or two) would have DIED, probably in torment, from Apocalypse's actions.
+S.H.I.E.L.D. in that show using specially reprogrammed Sentinels to try to destroy the satellites before they could fully activate/charge/whatever was a good move, and justifiable considering that hundreds of millions of people all around the world (if not a billion or two) would have DIED, probably in torment, from Apocalypse's actions.

 - Anytime you hear a supervillain say anything along the lines of "Batman"?
 He doesn't even have any powers!"
 Expect a Curb-Stomp Battle.

 - There's the similarly related "Batman?
 He's just an urban legend!" or the like, although this is generally more for mooks.

-The Jedi-killing bounty hunter Durge is practically begging to die with this line:
+- The Jedi-killing bounty hunter Durge is practically begging to die with this line:

 "You think that was going to stop me?!?
 I was once buried alive for sixty years!
 If that didn't kill me... if the Sith and the Mandalorians and the Bloodboilers of Kragis couldn't kill me — then you will not kill me!"

 - In Marvel: The Lost Generation, the Black Fox tells his First Line teammate Yankee Clipper that he's going to propose to his girlfriend and retire immediately.
 Black Fox is all smiles and sunshine, extremely optimistic about the new life before him.
 Before he gets the chance to pop the question, a supervillain murders his girl.

-Garfield likes to play with this trope.
+- Garfield likes to play with this trope.
 If someone says things can't get worse, they will (usually with Garfield warning not to say it).
 However, if a character admits things could get worse, they get worse.

-In December, 15, 2011, Garfield told a spider that was under a mistletoe to forget it and that he'd rather kiss a dog.
+- In December, 15, 2011, Garfield told a spider that was under a mistletoe to forget it and that he'd rather kiss a dog.
 Odie then showed up.

 - In The Order, college baseball and track star "Calamity" James Wa was described on the cover of Sports Illustrated as "The Boy Most Likely to Succeed."
 And his nickname is "Calamity".
 He got into a car accident on the way to a state finals meet... and lost his legs.
 James went into engineering instead of sports afterwards, and developed advanced prosthetic legs that made him a millionaire by the age of 22, so by all measures he has succeeded, but... it's not the same.

 - In Issue 11 in the Transformers Ongoing comic Vortex hoped that the Autobots would show up so he could scrap them.
 Cue Optimus Prime plowing through the wall ramming him.

-U.S. Acresplayed with this trope when it was a beautiful day and Orson said even Lanolin couldn't ruin it.
+- U.S. Acres played with this trope when it was a beautiful day and Orson said even Lanolin couldn't ruin it.
 To prove him wrong, she yelled she had just washed her car.
 It started raining soon after.

-In Death Of The Family, Batman claims that Joker doesn't actually know the Batfamily's identities.
+- In Death of the Family, Batman claims that Joker doesn't actually know the Batfamily's identities.
 Considering what's been happening so far, Batman is likely setting himself up for a rude surprise.

-At the end of Moon Knight's current run, the hero utters that he'd rather face a Robot Apocalypse than live in Los Angeles any longer.
+- At the end of Moon Knight's current run, the hero utters that he'd rather face a Robot Apocalypse than live in Los Angeles any longer.
 The blurb on the bottom of the page?
 "Moon Knight Will Return In The Age Of Ultron"

-Subverted, in that Tonk Stark straight-out told him that Ultron was trying to wipe out humanity and that it will happen soon.
+- Subverted, in that Tonk Stark straight-out told him that Ultron was trying to wipe out humanity and that it will happen soon.
 Moon Knight was just venting frustration at LA and Hollywood.

 Twilight: Well, hopefully that means no one is here and we can just walk on through with no issues!

 - From the short in Issue #1: "Its not like I'm going to get in trouble in the three seconds she's gone."
 Says the pony best known for being easily distracted.

-Constantly with the Nightmares toward Spike as they don't see him as a threat in the second story-arc.
+- Constantly with the Nightmares toward Spike as they don't see him as a threat in the second story-arc.
 Likewise Nightmare Rarity proclaims what could Spike hope to accomplish against her... yet why would she take the Fire Ruby he brought for her if she considers it "worthless"?

 - During the Cobra Civil War in G.I.
 Joe (Marvel series), a groups of Joes sneak through a tunnel and get attacked by rats.
 One yells "At least it can't get worse!"
 Another adds "How could it?"
 Cue two of Destro's soldiers pouring soup down a grate.